-“Behind the Digital Image.
-Public Photographs on Community Platforms and Twitter as Repositories for Machine Learning and Journalistic Publications” is located at the intersection of creating and presenting digital images, the specificity of public databases (social media-repositories such as Twitter as well as photo-sharing platforms), and challenges for legal and social practices.
-Departing from a practice-orientated perspective, I offer deeper insights into the features of digital images as well as into ethical questions posed by the digital image as integral part of theorising the digital image as a research tool and a research object.
+“Behind the Digital Image: Photographs on Community Platforms and Twitter as Repositories for Machine Learning and Journalistic Publications” is located at the intersection of the creation and presentation of digital images, the specificity of public databases (both social media repositories such as Twitter and photo-sharing platforms), and challenges to legal and social practices.
+Starting from a practice-orientated perspective, I offer deeper insights into the features of digital images as well as into ethical questions posed by the digital image as an integral part of creating a theory of the digital image as both research tool and research object.

-My DFG-project deals with the practice of the digital image, it examines and reflects technological instruments and social infrastructures with a mixed methods approach, especially media ethnographic methods and digital methods.
-I use in-depths interviews and participatory observation to collect data, as well as social media analytic tools.
-Since the digital world is quickly changing, field work is needed to understand processes and procedures as they happen.
+My DFG-project deals with the practice of the digital image; it examines and reflects technological instruments and social infrastructures using an approach involving mixed methods, especially media ethnography and digital methods.
+I use in-depth interviews, participatory observation and social media analytic tools to collect data.
+Since the digital world is changing quickly, field work is needed to understand processes and procedures as they arise.